jason-p-cress/NagiosMediator/README.txt

 	1. The Monitor Record you want to pull performance data from (which is servicestatus->name in the API response)
 	2. The CSV file you want to write the performance data to (generally matching one of the above files)
-	3. The structure of the CSV and the method of extraction of data (e.g. from a JSON attribute, a regular expression extraction of data from a JSON attribute, or a literal value
+	3. The structure of the CSV and the method of extraction of data (e.g. from a JSON attribute, a regular expression extraction of data from a JSON attribute, or a literal value.
+Examples:

+           var[timestamp]  --  inserts the current timestamp into this column of the CSV file value[host_name]  --  inserts the value of the attribute 'host_name' for this monitor's JSON response regex[performance_data:"load5=(.+?)\;"]  --  extracts text from the attribute 'performance_data' for this for this monitor's JSON response
+           literal[0]  --  inserts the literal value of 0 into this column of the CSV file

-... more to come
+... more documentation to follow